Last updated on Apr 19, 2024

 5. Romantic/comedic suspense

 Romantic suspense may occur in lighthearted or more dramatic fiction, such as harlequin romances.
 Comedic suspense, on the other hand, almost exclusively occurs in farce.
-One well-known form of this is dramatic irony, in which the reader knows something that not all the characters know, and is waiting to see how they’ll react to it.
+One well-known form of this is dramatic irony, in which the reader knows something that not all the characters know, and is waiting to see how they’ll react.

-In Shakespeare’s Twelfth Night, Viola disguises herself as a young man in order to act as a servant to Duke Orsino.
-As part of her duties, Viola (calling herself Cesario) must deliver messages of love to Olivia, whom the Duke loves.
-However, this plan backfires when Olivia instead falls for “Cesario” — who of course is Viola in disguise.
-Meanwhile Viola herself has fallen for the Duke, who has no idea she’s a woman and continues to pine for Olivia.
+In Shakespeare’s comedy of hidden identities, shipwrecked Viola disguises herself as a young man in order to act as a servant to Duke Orsino.
+As part of her duties, Viola (calling herself Cesario) must deliver messages of love to Olivia, the object of the Duke’s affection.
+However, this plan backfires when Olivia instead falls for “Cesario” — who is, of course, Viola in disguise.
+Meanwhile Viola herself has fallen for the Duke, creating a most unusual love triangle.

 How to create suspense